Does your jaw pop constantly? Are you routinely waking up in the morning with a headache?

 - Neck, shoulder pain or tension

-Dr. Daljeet will evaluate the function of your bite and discuss any discomfort you may be experiencing.
-She will diagnose the underlying cause of a TMJ related disorder by conducting a thorough oral analysis.
+We will evaluate the function of your bite and discuss any discomfort you may be experiencing.
+Recommended treatment is dependent upon existing tooth damage, and the condition and function of your bite.
+In other words, we can only recommend a specific treatment after you have visited us and gotten a thorough dental exam.
+She will diagnose the underlying cause of your TMJ-related disorder by conducting a thorough oral analysis.
 There is a range of possible causes for a bite problem, from malocclusion to trauma, to genetics affecting jaw development.
-Recommended treatment is dependent upon existing tooth damage, and the condition and function of your bite.
+Therefore it is vital to communicate any other health issues and health history.

-The most conservative and first line of treatment in a majority of cases is the use of a night guard to reposition the jaw and prevent teeth grinding, a common symptom.
-Custom-made, a night guard fits snugly over the teeth much like a mouthguard worn for sports and can be worn nightly or when feeling stressed to avoid tooth damage.
+The most conservative and first line of treatment in a majority of cases is the use of a nightguard.
+This device is a small oral appliance shaped much like a custom sports mouthguard.
+It will reposition your jaw into place and also prevent teeth grinding, a common symptom.
+A night guard is custom-made to fit snugly over your teeth and can be worn nightly, or when feeling stressed to avoid tooth damage.